 2D.
 Execute Step 3 ESA & DEC Certification Page & Send to the Project Developer

-Note: WID requires use of the EJCDC Engineering Service Agreement (2014 Version) and Front End Documents for Construction Projects (2013 Version).
+Note: WID requires use of the EJCDC Engineering Service Agreement (2014 Version) and Front End Documents for Construction Projects (Version 2013 and/or 2018).

 3. Step 3 Loan Application